TomFahey/DTA-MSc-Project/docsrc/source/reference/micro-example.rst

 for the DTA system, intended to provide a more easy to follow demonstration of the underlying processes going on in the full implementation.

-The stripped-down version of the code is contained within a single file, main.py, which carries out an approximately equivalent routine to the full implementation, with the exception that the data generated on the MCU is printed to the interactive Python REPL, rather than being written to the serial connection.
+The stripped-down version of the code is (mostly) contained within a single file, main.py, which carries out an approximately equivalent routine to the full microcontroller code, without the use of programming abstractions such as separate classes and modules.

-The idea is that, by executing different parts of the python code,

 Requirements
 ------------